iamdamosuzuki/Preparing-for-AV-Digitization/README.md

 Do you see anything about the video information that matches up with what you saw when playing the files in VLC?

 <details>
-  <summary>When you're finished playing the files, click here to see some details you may have noticed</summary>
+  <summary>When you're examining the files in MediaInfo, click here to see some details you may have noticed</summary>
   - MysteryFile01 Has a DV Video Stream and PCM Audio Stream<br />
   - MysteryFile02 Has only one PCM audio stream, no video streams<br />
   - MysteryFile03 plays a high definition video file with no audio<br />